mh3nj/Aether/visaOfficer.md

 this project was developed under significant constraints.

-iran experienced widespread internet restrictions during this period, including whitelisting protocols that blocked access to github, PyPI, stack overflow, and most standard development resources. the majority of the work was completed offline — dependencies researched and downloaded during brief windows of connectivity, documentation consulted from locally cached copies, problems solved from first principles when no reference was available.
+iran experienced widespread internet restrictions during this period, including whitelisting protocols that blocked access to github, PyPI, stack overflow, and most standard development resources. the majority of the work was completed offline;dependencies researched and downloaded during brief windows of connectivity, documentation consulted from locally cached copies, problems solved from first principles when no reference was available.

-this affected not just convenience but fundamental development workflow. version control pushes, dependency management, and documentation access — things most developers do without thinking — required planning and timing around unpredictable connectivity windows.
+this affected not just convenience but fundamental development workflow. version control pushes, dependency management, and documentation access;things most developers do without thinking;required planning and timing around unpredictable connectivity windows.

 the application was built anyway. it works. it is documented. it can be cloned and run by anyone.